 “What if I say or do something wrong?”

 On your first Sunday there won’t be any pop quizzes or tests.
 We won’t ask you for a testimonial or put you on the spot with an awkward meet-and-greet during worship.
 Here is a link to last week’s bulletin.
 Everything that you need to do and say can be found there.
-God accepts you as you are and so will we.
+God accepts you as you are, and so will we.

 “Will anyone try to involve me or sign me up?”

 Absolutely not.
 When you come to worship, you come into the presence of God.
 We want to be welcoming to all visitors, but we don’t want to put any barriers between you and your God.
 If you wish, you may sign our guest register, but there is no obligation.
 A member who joined the church almost a decade ago visited for more than two months without giving any contact information.
-Visit as long as you like.
+Visit for as many Sundays as you like.

 “What kind of music will I hear at Star of Bethlehem?”